mharshita/mharshita/README.md

 </br>
 </br>

-I am a second year undergraduate at Guru Jambheshwar University of Science and Technology, Hisar currently working on web development.
+I am a third year undergraduate at Guru Jambheshwar University of Science and Technology.
+I love Open Source.
+I am a Google Summer of Code 2021 Student Developer with Python Software Foundation.

 **Languages and Tools:**